pimsmath/vxml_site/content/home/get-involved.md

 with each project consisting of a faculty member or postdoc, a graduate mentor and 2-4 undergraduates.

-### Get involved as... an Undergraduate
-PIMS VXML is all about getting undergraduate students involved in research mathematics.
-Motivated students will work with leading researchers on exciting projects and perform cutting edge mathematical research.

-PIMS VXML is open to undergraduate students at any of the <a href="https://pims.math.ca/">PIMS Member or Affiliate Member Universities</a>.
-You must be prepared to commit around 6-8 hours per week working on the project and meeting with the other members of your project team.
-When applying you'll be asked to tell us about your mathematical interests and pick from a list of potential projects.

-Upon completion, undergraduate team members will receive a certificate from PIMS attesting to their participation in undergraduate research in the mathematical sciences via the VXML.

-{{< cta-disabled cta_text="Apply" cta_link="https://ubc.ca1.qualtrics.com/jfe/form/SV_6MCdZFDzYmkNJci" >}}

-Student applications will open soon and will close on **October 22nd**.
-The complete list of projects should be available on _October 15th_.

 ### Get involved as... a Faculty Member or Postdoc
 Any faculty member or postdoctoral researcher at a PIMS Member or Affiliate Member University can propose projects for the VXML program.
 From prior